 Open Daily | Monday – Saturday from 10am – 6pm and Sundays from 12pm – 5pm

 The Southern Highland Craft Guild, with headquarters at the Folk Art Center on the Blue Ridge Parkway in Asheville, NC, has a rich heritage.
 The Guild was formed in 1930 to promote mountain craftspeople so that they could make a living, and so that the region’s rich craft history would continue and thrive.
 For the last 83 years the Guild has successfully done this through educational outreach, exhibitions, the Craft Fairs of the Southern Highlands, and through craft shops.
-Continuing this tradition of excellence, the Southern Highland Craft Gallery is now open in Biltmore Village in Asheville, NC.
+Continuing this tradition of excellence, the Southern Highland Craft Guild opened the Biltmore Village gallery in in 2013.

 The Guild purchased the Biltmore Oteen Bank Building on Lodge St. over three years ago.
 The building was completed in 1928.
 An article in the Asheville Citizen-Times dated March 9, 1928, describes the building, “The exterior of the structure is of brick, trimmed with Indiana limestone.
 It is a monumental design of the Georgian period, the Corinthian order being employed on the façade.”
 The Southern Highland Craft Guild is proud to occupy this beautiful space, bringing to it modern innovations while staying true to its rich history.
 The concept of tradition and innovation is also be represented in the maker’s work.